wingemo/Object-oriented-/ObjectsOveraNetwork/README.md

-# Objects over a network
+# Objects Over a Network

 This program demonstrates how to send and receive objects over a network using Java.
+Objects over a network is a way of organizing and managing data that is transmitted across a network.
+This approach is often used in distributed systems, where data is shared and accessed by multiple devices or computers that are connected to the network.

 ## Requirements